Multitalented Creative People

 Laurie Anderson: You have to think about if you want to be pinned down as one thing or another.
 It’s hard to create an image that is so concrete and stable.
 That takes PR people.
 Nobody’s like that.
 I much prefer being able to flit around.

 Read more in post: Laurie Anderson: Be something different every day if you want.

 Do you appreciate, and perhaps relate to, any of these multitalented creative people?

-“Developing Multiple Talents: The personal side of creative expression.”
+For more details, reviews and order links for my book “Developing Multiple Talents: The personal side of creative expression” see About the book.